 More Power, Worse Results?

-Interestingly, when one party is more powerful than the other in a negotiation, that knowledge leads negotiators to reach less efficient outcomes than they would if they did not know about the power asymmetry, researchers Ricky S. Wong (Hang Seng Management College, Hong Kong) and Susan Howard (London School of Economics and Political Science) find in a new study published in Group Decision and Negotiation.
+Interestingly, when one party is more powerful than the other in a negotiation, that knowledge leads negotiators to reach less efficient outcomes than they would if they did not know about the power asymmetry, researchers Ricky S. Wong (Hang Seng University of Hong Kong) and Susan Howard (London School of Economics and Political Science) find in a study published in Group Decision and Negotiation.